-The innovation is at the pinnacle and it’s barely skeptical that this multi-dollar industry will see a downfall from now on.
-There was a time when online shopping was merely an alternative to getting desired products at better convenience and reasonable price but now it has perhaps become a part of people’s lifestyle, thanks to mobile phones for that!
+Innovation is at its pinnacle and it’s barely sceptical that this multi-dollar industry will see a downfall from now on.
+There was a time when online shopping was merely an alternative to getting desired products with better convenience, but now it has become a major part of people’s lifestyle!
+People are shopping on the go all the time!

-In the year 2017, as much as 71% of shoppers believed that they get better deals online and about 80% of the online population has made purchases on the internet.
+In the year 2017, 71% of shoppers believed that they got better deals online.
+Adding to that, about 80% of the population had made purchases on the internet.

-It’s estimated that by the year 2019, there will be as much as 224 million online shoppers in the U.S. These whopping statistics are quite accountable for the fact that many companies are moving online and even those who operate offline are now trying their hands on online sales.
+It’s estimated that by the year 2019, there will be as much as 224 million online shoppers in the U.S. These whopping statistics are quite accountable for the fact that many companies are moving online and even those who operate offline are now trying their hand at online sales.

-Let’s have a look at some of the major sales problem that the e-commerce industry is facing in making their products sell online.
-To make a repair in your sales strategy, its first important to identify and rectify the loopholes.
+Let’s have a look at some of the biggest sales problems that the e-commerce industry is facing in making their products sell online.
+To make a rapid boost in your sales, its firstly, important to identify and rectify the loopholes.

-They didn’t complete the checkout.
-The best way to get an insight about it is to think from a customer’s perspective.
 Well, sure you might have already tried doing that but let’s look at it more technically.
-What can be the possible reason why you, as a customer would not purchase anything from an online site?
+What might be the possible reasons?

 1) Lack Of Research

-Customers want to be sure that the product he is buying is at the best price.
-If he’s given any kind of discount and better yet, a personalized discount coupon, he will somewhere have an intent that he is getting the product at a lower cost than the actual cost.
-If he doesn’t get any promotional discount at his product than he will think that there must be some other site which will offer at least some discount on it.
-Make a smart use of your customer data and try to give a personalized discount to them.
-33% customers drop their carts just because they don’t get any discounts at the checkouts.
-You can even introduce loyalty programs to make up to them.
+Customers want to be sure that the product they are buying is at the best price.
+If they are given any kind of discount and better yet, a personalized discount coupon, they will somewhere have an intent that they are getting the product at a lower cost than the actual cost.

 4) Fraudulence is holding you back